GraphEmbedding/HRLHG/README.md

 # HRLHG
-This is the implementation of the Hierarchical Representation Learning on Heterogeneous Graph(HRLHG) model from paper "Cross-language Citation Recommendation via Hierarchical Representation Learning on Heterogeneous Graph"
+This is the implementation of the Hierarchical Representation Learning on Heterogeneous Graph(HRLHG) model from paper "Cross-language Citation Recommendation via Hierarchical Representation Learning on Heterogeneous Graph".
+Note that this is only a reference implementation of the HRLHG algorithm and could benefit from several performance enhancement schemes, some of which are discussed in the paper.

 ![](/graphs/1.png)